Sunday, July 22, 2007

 Fellini Roma; drama, Italy / France, 1972; D: Federico Fellini, S: Peter Gonzales Falcon, Fiona Florence, Britta Barnes, Pia De Doses, Anna Magnani, Marcello Mastroianni

-Federico Fellini was in the 1920's a mischievous boy and a pupil of a professor who liked Rome and Mussolini.
+Back in his youth, Federico Fellini was a mischievous boy and a student of a professor who liked Rome and Mussolini.
 His parents liked plays and movies about Italy.
 As a young man, Fellini finally moved to Rome, listening to such monologues in restaurants like: "The way you eat is the way you shit".
 The movie returns to the present, 1972, observing a traffic jam while some gentleman, who is a "real Roman from morning to evening", advises Fellini to film only the good sides of the city.
 Priests are watching a priest costume revue, motorcycles are driving through dark streets.